OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

 ![plot of chunk unnamed-chunk-16](figure/unnamed-chunk-16-1.png)

-Auto-correlation is simply the correlation between these two variables (the time-series and its lagged version).
+Auto-correlation is the correlation between these two variables (the time-series and its lagged version).
 The following function *lags* data and works out the correlation: